wso2-attic/ballerina-integrator/README.md

 ### Deploying on Docker

+If necessary you can run the service that you developed above as a Docker container.

+The Ballerina language includes a [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support to run Ballerina programs on containers.

-You can run the service that we developed above as a Docker container.
-As Ballerina platform includes [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running ballerina programs on containers, you just need to put the corresponding Docker annotations on your service code.
+To run a service as a Docker container, add the corresponding Docker annotations to your service code.

-Let’s deploy the four downstream services to Docker first.
+Let’s deploy the four downstream services to Docker.

- - In our downstream services(appointment_mgt_service, medical_record_mgt_service, notification_mgt_service, and message_mgt_service) we need to import ballerinax/docker and use the annotation @docker:Config as shown below to enable Docker image generation during the build time.
-We will use appointment_mgt_service as a example here and you need to follow the same step for all four services.
+ - In your downstream services(appointment_mgt_service, medical_record_mgt_service, notification_mgt_service, and message_mgt_service), you need to import ballerinax/docker and use the annotation @docker:Config as shown below to enable Docker image generation during build time.

+Let’s use the appointment_mgt_service as an example here.
+You need to follow the same steps for all four services.

 ##### Skeleton code for appointment_mgt_service.bal
 ```ballerina